Agoric/agoric-sdk/packages/notifier/README.md

   * *Finish*: The async iteration successfully completes and reports a final *completion value*, Which can be any JavaScript value.
-  * *Fail*: The async iteration fails and reports an alleged final *reason*.
+  * *Fail*: The async iteration fails and a gives a reported final *reason*.
 This should be an error
      object, but can be any JavaScript value.

 `makeNotifierKit()` makes an `{updater, notifier}` pair, while `makeSubscriptionKit()` makes a